ifd3f/astrid.tech-old/blog/2021/02/07/grafana-debugging/index.md

 This is it!
 I'm finally running _something_ on this godforsaken cluster!

-At the last [IndieWeb Homebrew Website Club](https://indieweb.org/Homebrew_Website_Club) I attended, someone suggested to me that I could somehow have a live feed of my 3D printer.
+At the last [IndieWeb Homebrew Website Club (HWC)](https://indieweb.org/Homebrew_Website_Club) I attended, someone suggested to me that I could somehow have a live feed of my 3D printer.
 Although I can't have a _live_ feed because I have a slow internet connection, I can take a picture every few minutes and upload it to my server.

 So, I added a new endpoint to my API server, then wrote a [small script](https://github.com/Plenglin/printer_image_snapper) that does exactly that.
 It scrapes data from my OctoPrint instance's API, snaps a picture from the exposed MJPG-streamer endpoint, and sends a PATCH request to my API server with all the information.
 I [Dockerized it](https://hub.docker.com/repository/docker/astridyu/printer_image_snapper) using `python3.9-alpine` for minimum image size, and created a CronJob for my cluster that runs the script every 10 minutes:[^1]